KoreaTechDesk | Korean Startup and Technology News

 COMEUP 2021: Space and mobility the future of technology where Korean startups should focus to scale up their business

-KoreaTechDesk Writer by KoreaTechDesk Writer
+by KoreaTechDesk Writer

-in ComeUp, Events
+in COMEUP, Events

 South Korea’s biggest event for global and Korean startups – COMEUP 2021, saw many insightful panel discussions, expert talks, startup pitches, and more.
 COMEUP 2021, under the theme of Meet the Future – Transformation, suggests ways for startups to look at changes in the market environment after Corona and prepare for the upcoming future.
 The 3-day global startup festival is a prominent event in Asia.
 This year, there were some great discussions to shape the future course of Korean Startup in different sectors designed as fireside chats followed by a panel discussion in the end.